xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 The  smallest  null  programs  I've  seen are those  produced  by Modula-2 compilers, and they run about 200-800 bytes.

-In the case of TINY, we HAVE no run-time library  as  yet, so the object code is indeed tiny:  two  bytes.
+In the case of TINY, we _have_ no run-time library  as  yet, so the object code is indeed tiny:  two  bytes.
 That's  got  to  be a record, and it's  likely  to  remain  one since it is the minimum size required by the OS.